aeonix/aeon-gui/README.md

   `brew install ldns`   - ldns 1.7.0.1

   `brew install pcsc-lite`   - pcsclite 1.8.23

+  These dependencies can be all installe with one line with : `brew install boost --c++11 openssl pkgconfig cmake zeromq libsodium libusb unbound libunwind-headers xz ldns pcsc-lite` or if you want to re-install you can run `brew reinstall boost --c++11 openssl pkgconfig cmake zeromq libsodium libusb unbound libunwind-headers xz ldns pcsc-lite`

   *Note*: If cmake can not find zmq.hpp file on OS X, installing `zmq.hpp` from https://github.com/zeromq/cppzmq to `/usr/local/include` should fix that error.